-- (3) Inspect, maintain, and test security facilities, equipment, and systems; - (4) Ensure the adequacy of security measures; - (5) Verify the implementation of security measures; - (6) Review security programs; and, - (7) Carry out such other duties, and exercise such other powers, relating to transportation security as the Assistant Secretary of Homeland Security for the TSA considers appropriate, to the extent authorized by law.
+- (1) Assess threats to transportation security; - (2) Enforce security-related regulations, directives, and requirements; - (3) Inspect, maintain, and test security facilities, equipment, and systems; - (4) Ensure the adequacy of security measures; - (5) Verify the implementation of security measures; - (6) Review security programs; and,

+(7) Carry out such other duties, and exercise such other powers, relating to transportation security as the Assistant Secretary of Homeland Security for the TSA considers appropriate, to the extent authorized by law.

-ARSA requests that the TSA discuss the term "at any time" in its final rule.
-For example, does this mean that the agency may contact the security coordinator during off-hours to request access?
+The association requests that the TSA discuss the term "at any time" in its final rule.
+Does this mean that the agency may contact the security coordinator during off-hours to request access?

-The association also requests that the TSA make it very clear that its access does not include review and comment on issues that are outside its jurisdiction, for example, issues relative to areas that are not considered part of the repair station.

-- (b) Evidence of compliance.
-At the request of TSA, each repair station operator must provide evidence of compliance with its security program and with this part, including copies of records. - (1) All records required under this part must be available in English. - (2) All responses and submissions provided to TSA or its designee, pursuant to this part, must be in English, unless otherwise requested by TSA. - (c) Access to repair station. - (1) TSA and DHS officials working with TSA may enter, without advance notice, and be present within any area without access media or identification media issued or approved by the repair station in order to inspect, test, or perform any other such duties as TSA may direct. - (2) Repair stations may request TSA inspectors and DHS officials working with TSA to present their credentials for examination, but the credentials may not be photocopied or otherwise reproduced.
+(b) Evidence of compliance.
+At the request of TSA, each repair station operator must provide evidence of compliance with its security program and with this part, including copies of records.

+(1) All records required under this part must be available in English.

+(2) All responses and submissions provided to TSA or its designee, pursuant to this part, must be in English, unless otherwise requested by TSA.

+(c) Access to repair station.

+(1) TSA and DHS officials working with TSA may enter, without advance notice, and be present within any area without access media or identification media issued or approved by the repair station in order to inspect, test, or perform any other such duties as TSA may direct.

-ARSA requests that the agency make it clear that repair stations are allowed to request the TSA inspectors and DHS officials working with the TSA to follow any security measures required by this rule during their visit to the repair station.
+(2) Repair stations may request TSA inspectors and DHS officials working with TSA to present their credentials for examination, but the credentials may not be photocopied or otherwise reproduced.

-Specifically, they should not protest if they are asked to sign a visitor's log, be provided repair station identification (if any) and are escorted.
+The association believes the repair station be allowed to request the TSA inspectors and DHS officials working with the TSA to follow any security measures required by this rule during their visit to the repair station.
+Specifically, they should not protest if they are asked to sign a visitor's log, be provided repair station identification (if any) and be escorted.